NoBlackBoxes/LastBlackBox/course/versions/buildabrain/_resources/demo-NB3/README.md

-Stream  # Run the camera streaming (camera images will be streamed to the indicated website) Listen  # Run the keyword detection model and respond to commands Look    # Run the face tracking model and follow detected faces
+Stream  # Run the camera streaming (camera images will be streamed to the indicated website) Listen  # Run the keyword detection model and respond to commands Look    # Run the face tracking model and follow detected faces Music   # Play some music through the speaker
 ```

 ## Installed Packages